BlaynerProgramm/BlaynerProgramm/README.md

 ![I'm .NET Developer.](https://github.com/BlaynerProgramm/BlaynerProgramm/blob/main/assets/head.jpg?raw=true)

 # About me
-I have been studying it for more than 3 years .NET C# and I try to expand my knowledge all the time, I constantly practice (I solve tasks and laboratory work from universities, I come up with projects for myself).
+I have been studying C# for more than 3 years .NET C# and I try to expand my knowledge all the time, I constantly practice (I solve tasks and laboratory work from universities, I come up with projects for myself).
 Participated in the development of a centralized system for his college in the team.
 Basically, I am self-educated and easy to learn, I like to improve my skills.
 ## More about me
 - 🛠 __Language and Tools:__